 - Leases containing a provision for a title transfer

-- – Unamortized incentive balances received at or before commencement of the lease
+– Unamortized incentive balances received at or before the commencement of the lease

-Under ASC 842 for operating leases, the ROU asset is amortized from the lease commencement date (the date the lessee obtains possession of the underlying asset) to the end of the lease’s term.
+ASC 842 also requires operating lease ROU assets to be amortized from the lease commencement date (the date the lessee obtains possession of the underlying asset) to the end of the lease’s term.
 In some cases, it may be from the commencement date to the end of the useful life of the asset.
 The same holds true for finance leases under ASC 842, IFRS 16, and GASB 87.

 A lease liability is the financial obligation for the payments required by a lease, discounted to present value.
-Under ASC 842, IFRS 16, and GASB 87, the lease liability is calculated as the present value of the remaining lease payments over the lease term.
-The preferred discount rate to use is the discount rate implicit in the lease under ASC 842, the implicit interest rate under IFRS 16, or the interest rate implicit in the lease as stated under GASB 87.
-However, each standard also allows for the use of the lessee’s incremental borrowing rate in defined circumstances when the implicit interest rate can not be determined.
-Additionally, ASC 842 also offers non-public entities a practical expedient to use a risk free rate.
+Under ASC 842, IFRS 16, and GASB 87, the finance lease liability is calculated as the present value of the lease payments remaining over the lease term.
+The preferred discount rate to use is the discount rate implicit in the lease under each of the three major lease standards.
+However, each standard also allows for the use of an incremental borrowing rate defined by the standard in specific circumstances when the implicit interest rate can not be determined.

-IFRS 16 also requires lessees to remeasure lease liabilities when future payments change, potentially affecting opening balances when the lease payments are tied to an index.
+IFRS 16 also requires lessees to remeasure lease liabilities when future payments change, potentially affecting balances when the lease payments are tied to an index.
 This is not the case, however, under GASB 87 and ASC 842.
-For more detail on this, read our blog, “IFRS 16 vs. US GAAP Lease Accounting: What Are the Differences?“
+For more detail on this, read our blog, “IFRS 16 vs. ASC 842 (US GAAP) Lease Accounting: What Are the Differences?“

 An operating lease is a contract providing a lessee the right to use an asset without the benefits of ownership.
-Despite companies’ obligations to make the lease payments associated with their operating leases, ASC 840 and IAS 17 did not require a lease asset or a lease liability to be recorded on the balance sheet, nor did GASB require recording an asset or liability on the statement of net position under GASB 13 or GASB 62.
-Operating leases did not meet the criteria for capitalization.
+Despite companies’ obligations to make the lease payments associated with their operating leases, ASC 840 and IAS 17 did not require a lease asset or a lease liability to be recorded on the balance sheet, nor did GASB require recording an asset or liability on the statement of the net position under GASB 13 or GASB 62.

 Operating lease classification has also changed under all three standards, but in different ways.
 Under IFRS 16 and GASB 87, all leases are classified as finance leases, eliminating the “operating lease” classification.
 This isn’t the case for ASC 842, though, which makes the following changes to the lease classification criteria:

-- The 75% of lease term and 90% of FMV rules are no longer definitive.
+- The “75% of lease term” and “90% of FMV” rules are no longer definitive.
 However, the FASB has suggested companies should continue to use these thresholds in their analyses, unless a more appropriate threshold exists, based on the company’s facts and circumstances.
-The company needs to develop an overall policy with regards to these thresholds to use consistently.
+Entities need to develop an overall policy with regard to these thresholds to use consistently.

-- A new fifth test has been added – you must consider whether or not the asset is specialized in nature and has any future value to the lessor.
+- A new fifth test has been added – entities must now consider whether or not the asset is specialized in nature and has any future value to the lessor.

-This comprehensive guide on understanding the ROU asset as it relates to both finance and operating leases should help you in your future calculations.
-If you’re unsure what type of lease you have, we offer a number of free tools for lease accounting that can help you.
-To learn more, visit our Features page or schedule a LeaseQuery demo today.
+This comprehensive guide on understanding the ROU asset as it relates to both finance and operating leases should help in future calculations.
+If it’s unclear what type of lease the organization has, LeaseQuery offers a number of free lease accounting tools to help.
+To learn more, schedule a LeaseQuery demo today.